 Eric Ries, the author of the famous book “Lean Startup," once said: “Design is essential to Lean Startup because the design is the new basis of competition.”
 Indeed, when your design lacks clarity and direction, it fails to represent your startup adequately.
 On top of that, it leaves no room for engagement, and, as a result, you have no traction and can’t verify your startup’s concept.

-So, make sure to invest your time and money in UX/UI design, even if it’s only an MVP.
+So, make sure to invest your time and money in UX/UI design for startup, even if it’s only an MVP.
 After all, you only have one chance to make a first impression.
 Make it a great one.
+Continue reading articles on how to determine total addressable market and app prototype cost.